HCV in Pregnancy

 Postpartum Issues

-Recommendations Regarding Breastfeeding and Postpartum Care for HCV-Infected Women
+Recommendations Regarding Breastfeeding and Postpartum Care for Persons With HCV Infection

 RECOMMENDED RATING

-Breastfeeding is not contraindicated in women with HCV infection, except when the mother has cracked, damaged, or bleeding nipples, or in the context of HIV coinfection.
+Breastfeeding is not contraindicated in persons with HCV infection, except when there are cracked, damaged, or bleeding nipples, or in the context of HIV coinfection.
 I, B

 HCV and Breastfeeding

-Breastfeeding is not a risk for HCV MTCT (CDC, 1998) with studies showing similar rates of maternal infection in breast-fed and bottle-fed infants (Resti, 1998).
-However, given the associated risks of HCV transmission with blood exposure and HIV transmission with breastfeeding, it is recommended that HCV-infected women who breastfeed abstain from doing so while their nipples are cracked, damaged, or bleeding, and in the context of HIV/HCV coinfection.
+Breastfeeding is not a risk factor for HCV MTCT (CDC, 1998) with studies showing similar rates of maternal infection in breast-fed and bottle-fed infants (Resti, 1998).
+However, given the associated risks of HCV transmission with blood exposure and HIV transmission with breastfeeding, it is recommended that persons with HCV infection who breastfeed abstain from doing so while their nipples are cracked, damaged, or bleeding, and in the context of HIV/HCV coinfection.

 Spontaneous Clearance in the Postpartum Period

-Given these findings, women should have their HCV RNA re-evaluated after delivery.
+Given these findings, postpartum persons should have their HCV RNA re-evaluated after delivery.
 In that time, HCV RNA could become undetectable or rebound to prepregnancy levels.
-The possibility of spontaneous viral clearance should be considered for any woman who is being assessed for DAA treatment in the postpartum period.
+The possibility of spontaneous viral clearance should be considered for any person who is being assessed for DAA treatment in the postpartum period.